chessworld/TorneloScoresheet/documentation/QualityAssurancePlan.md

 Stories should be short requirements that are part of a larger Epic.
 A story should contain:

 - A name that clearly defines what the task is
-- A summary of the task
+- A summary of the task (if not clear in the task name)
-- An acceptance criteria
+- Acceptance criteria (if not clear in the task name and summary)
 - Labels (indicating both the epic and the level of priority)
-- A link to the branch where the work is being commited
 - An assignee (if work is in progress)
-- A description of the outcome (when completed)

 Stories should be moved from the backlog into the current sprint during sprint planning.
 At the beginning of each sprint, stories will be assigned to team members depending on their availability.
-There should be no more than two people assigned to each ticket, these will be the ticket owners.
+There should be no more than two people assigned to each development ticket, these will be the ticket owners.
 The ticket owners are responsible for the delivery of the task.
 Other (non-assigned) team members may also work on the ticket if they have permission from the owner.

 As the developer works on the story, they should move the ticket through the 'Current Sprint', 'Doing', 'In Review' and 'Done' colums and add comments as needed.
-When a code review is completed, the ticket should be updated to indicate who performed the review and the outcome.
 Stories should only be moved into the current sprint section during sprint planning.

 ## Releases